-Notes: [1] Priority tier is a TDP recommendation, which should be confirmed by the YCTA advisory committee for submission in YCTA's STIF Plan (see "Rank within 100% or 130% list).
+[1] Priority tier is a TDP recommendation, which should be confirmed by the YCTA advisory committee for submission in YCTA's STIF Plan (see "Rank within 100% or 130% list).
 [2] The STIF Plan requires that projects be ranked and allows projects to be submitted at 100% and 130% of projected funding, in order to help prioritize depending on actual funds available.
-This is a YCTA STIF Committee decision.
-[3] Assumes productivity of 10 riders per hour for Dial-A-Ride, and 4 riders per hour for flex-route/shuttles.
+The list and ranking is a YCTA STIF Advisory Committee decision.